alexisbellido/salt-django-stack/README.rst

 The first directory, /srv/salt, is the default used by Salt on Ubuntu.

-Include zinibu in your top.sls (which may be in /srv/salt/top.sls) to setup a standard webhead (Nginx, Gunicorn, and Django).
+Include zinibu in your top.sls (which may be in /srv/salt/top.sls) to setup a standard webhead (this is zinibu/init.sls including state files to setup the web stack).
 To setup other servers include individual state files, like this:

 base:
-  'webhead':
+  'webhead*':
     - zinibu
   'load-balancer':
     - zinibu.varnish